Skip to content

 5. If low: Profile with performance monitor

-6. Solution: Reduce draw calls, use GPU renderer
+6. Solution: Reduce draw calls

 7. Memory usage - Check for texture leaks